 However, qualifying for and assuming an existing mortgage is more complex than getting a new one.
 This guide examines everything you need about assumable mortgages in Canada today.
-It outlines the pros and cons for buyers and sellers, the qualification criteria, and the types of mortgages that can be assumed.

 What is Assumable Mortgage?